agaber/reddit-nyknicks-sidebarbot/README.md

     $ gcloud app deploy cron.yaml
     $ gcloud app deploy [--no-promote] [--version=]
     $ deactivate # to end virtualenv

-You also have to install gcloud.
-I don't remember how I did it.

 Not submitted but this requires a praw.ini file with the following contents: